Fakerallen/thingpark-iot-flow-js-driver/README.md

 If your device payload is complex and requires several source code files to increase readability and maintainability you can look at this example [here](examples/advanced-driver/README.md).
 In this tutorial, we will restart from the previously created driver and transform it to use several files.

+## Submission

+In order to submit your device and driver to the shared library, you can register to the [ThingPark Ignite program](https://community.thingpark.org/index.php/thingpark-ignite-program/) and [submit your code](https://community.thingpark.org/index.php/submit-your-thingpark-x-driver/).